MEET JACKIE

 I wanted to create a space where people are not reduced to a diagnosis, a symptom, or the hardest thing they have survived.
 I wanted therapy to feel warm, honest, creative, and deeply relational.
 A place where clients could bring the full complexity of their stories and be met with compassion, curiosity, and care.

 Narrative Healing began as my private practice, but I always knew I wanted it to become something bigger.
-I wanted to build a practice rooted in story, identity, relationships, sexuality, creativity, and community.
+I wanted to build a practice rooted in story, identity, relationships, creativity, and community.
 A place where clients feel seen and supported, and where the work honors not only what people have been through, but who they are becoming.

 Narrative Healing began as my private practice, but my hope has always been for it to become something more.